SBHD 605. Introduction to Social and Behavioral Health. 3 Hours.

 SBHD 637.
 Program Evaluation.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: doctoral student in social and behavioral health or permission of instructor.
-This course examines the methods frequently used to determine whether -- and how -- health-related programs are achieving their objectives.
+Enrollment is restricted to students admitted to the doctoral program in social and behavioral sciences or with permission of the instructor.
+This course examines the evaluation methods used to determine whether -- and how -- health-related programs are achieving their objectives.
 Several types of evaluations will be covered, with a focus on process and outcome evaluations.
-Skills and knowledge relevant to evaluation strategies will be addressed, including the fundamentals of framing evaluation questions, selecting a study design and result dissemination strategies.
+Topics relevant to evaluation practice, including evaluation design and result dissemination, will be addressed.
 Students will learn how to judge the quality of evaluation designs, distinguish appropriate from inappropriate evaluations and be given the opportunity to apply the principles and techniques of evaluation science to the creation of a detailed evaluation plan.
 Materials will be presented in several ways, including lectures, guest lectures, in-class exercises, student presentations, classroom discussions and written assignments.

 SBHD 638.
 Applications in Qualitative Research Methods.
 3 Hours.